o2346/auditor/configservice/README.md

 ## usage example to deploy a managed rule 'required-tags' across organizations along with aggregation feture, by CloudFormation StackSets in CLI

 assuming conditions as follows:
-- an account considered to be compliance account is one of member accounts of organization
+- an account considered to be compliance account is one of member accounts of same organization
 - an aggregator of the compliance account is going to reside on us-east-1
 - source accounts are supposed to reside in an ou $ouid
-  - also /tmp/accounts.csv is already present
+- /tmp/accounts.csv is already present
-    - and the file contains the same accounts properly
+  -  contains the same source accounts
-- A Cloudformation template /tmp/required-tags-for-stackset.json is already present
-  - you may generate one by [rdk](https://github.com/awslabs/aws-config-rdk)
-- regions to deploy the Config rule as well as Aggregation Authorizations are $regions in comma separated
+- regions to deploy the Config rule as well as Aggregation Authorizations are `$regions` in comma separated
-- most of the commands for CloudFormation will be executed with permission_model=SERVICE_MANAGED but there is an exeption
+- most of the commands for CloudFormation will be executed with permission_model=SERVICE_MANAGED
+  - but there is an exeption(1)
 - other technical conditions indicated on parent article

-in the begging, define ids and regions which may vary according to your env like below
+To beggin with, define ids and regions which may vary according to your env like below

 ```
 compliance_accountid='12_DIGITS_ACCOUNT_ID_OF_YOURS'